apike/allenpike.com/_posts/2025-01-31-tab-continuation-completion.md

 <div class="centered">
 <img src="/images/2025/sublime-complete.jpg" alt="Sublime Text offers to complete InfoRow" />
-If I press tab, Submlime Text will complete “InfoRow” for me.
+If I press tab, Sublime Text will complete “InfoRow” for me.
 Neat.
 </div>

 An analogous thing happens in your browser: if you frequently visit slothville.com, and you start typing “slo” it will offer to complete the domain.
 Simply press return to confirm.